maizzle/maizzle.com/content/docs/markdown.md

 </code-sample>

-This is required for blockquotes to work - otherwise `>` will be output as `&gt;` and the blockquote will be rendered as a paragraph.
+This is required for things like blockquotes to work, otherwise `>` will be output as `&gt;` and the blockquote will be rendered as a paragraph.